 The main change that will affect how you run ads is you will no longer be able to optimize for conversion events that occur on domains you don’t own, which includes your solo.to page.
 You may see a warning icon/message next to any ads that are currently set up this way stating that your ad set will be paused once the update takes effect, or that it has been paused already.

-While you are no longer able to optimize for conversion events that happen on your page you can still run ads to your solo.to page using other campaign objectives such as Traffic.
+If you don't want to connect a custom domain you will no longer able to optimize for conversion events that happen on your page,ou can still run ads to your solo.to page using other campaign objectives such as Traffic.
 Within the ad sets you can also optimize your campaigns for link clicks (which means clicks on your ad, not the links on your page), landing page views, impressions, or daily unique reach.
 You can find this option under the Optimization & Delivery section.